 According to the 2013 CARB oil and gas recovery certification program CP201, an online monitoring system is required for gas stations with an annual sales of 600,000gallons of gasoline oil.

 Oil and Gas Safety Online Monitoring System

 The key to oil and gas recovery is to maintain an appropriate gas-liquid ratio (China's regulation is 1~1.2).
-The gas-liquid ratio is mainly adjusted by the opening degree of mechanical or electronic gas-liquid proportional control valve.
-During the operation of the gas station, due to the frequent opening of the vacuum pump, the airflow has a certain impact on the regulating valve, and the gas-liquid ratio is more sensitive to the opening of the valve which results drift phenomenon.
-Therefore, it is necessary to monitor the real time gas-liquid ratio through the online monitoring system.
+The gas-liquid ratio is mainly adjusted by the opening degree of the mechanical or electronic gas-liquid proportional control valve.
+During the operation of the gas station, due to the frequent opening of the vacuum pump, the airflow has a certain impact on the regulating valve, and the gas-liquid ratio is more sensitive to the opening of the valve which will result in drift phenomenon.
+Therefore, it is necessary to monitor the real-time gas-liquid ratio through the online monitoring system.
 In addition to the gas-liquid ratio, airtightness and pipeline liquid resistance are also important parameters of the oil and gas recovery system and require real-time monitoring.

 The main components of the online monitoring system:

 1. Field instruments (including pressure sensors, gas flow meters, concentration detectors, etc.) installed on each pipeline of the gas station;